blitzagency/rich/README.md

 });

 ```
-`modifier` is uses underscore's `_.result()` when it is read, so you can have `modifier` be a function that returns an array, or just have it equal to an array, or just have it equal a single modifier.
+`modifier` uses underscore's `_.result()` when it is read, so you can have `modifier` be a function that returns an array, or just have it equal to an array, or just have it equal a single modifier.

 ```javascript
 var mod1 = new Modifier();